mvolkmann/blog/src/dart.md

 In order to create instances of a class that are compile-time constants, all fields must be final and the constructor must be marked const.
+When this is done, constructor calls with same argument values return references to the same object.
 The following code demonstrates this:

 ```dart